haranakag/haranakag/README.md

 - ✈️ I have the basic knowledge of aeronautical maintenance
 - 🔨 I have made some furnitures with MDF
 - Love nature, aquaponics, harvest some fish and crops at the backyard.
-- One graduation, Three specs and One master degree.
+- One graduation and half, Three specs and One master degree.